DC 6314Infectious Diseases38 CFR § 4.88b

 A 30% rating requires: With peripheral neuropathy with absent knee or ankle jerks and loss of sensation, or; with symptoms such as weakness, fatigue, anorexia, dizziness, heaviness and stiffness of legs, headache or sleep disturbance.
 A 100% rating requires: With congestive heart failure, anasarca, or Wernicke-Korsakoff syndrome.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Beriberi?
+What happens at the C&P exam for Beriberi?

 Get a Personalized Rating Analysis